nthomsencph/perfin/README.md

 # perfin
-A GenAI-enabled personal finance dashboard in Streamlit
+A GenAI-enabled personal finance dashboard in Streamlit.
+This solution uses flowise.ai as an LLM orchestration tool.

 ## Getting Started
 Install with pip
 ```
 pip install perfin
 ```
-For development, clone the repo and install with pip
+For development, clone the repo and install
 ```
 git clone
 cd perfin
-pip install -e .
+poetry install --with dev
+poetry run pre-commit install

 ```
+Add config.cfg (from example-config.cfg) to the root directory of the project

 ### Prerequisites